AminBDev/Money-Management/README.md

-## Features

-- Record and edit transactions easily.
-- Enter transaction details such as amount, date, and description with just a few clicks.

-## Statistics

-- View detailed statistics of your transactions.
-- Gain quick insights into your patterns, consumption, and income on a daily basis.
+A simple and practical application for managing transactions!
+Using this simple tool, you can easily record and edit your transactions.
+With just a few simple clicks, enter the required information such as amount, date, and description.

+Also, this program allows you to view the statistics of your transactions.
+This will be very useful for you as a quick and daily look at your patterns, consumption, or income.